San Martín de Castañeda

-It is set in one of the most beautiful places of Sanabria, located on the southern slope of Mount Sospiaco, about 250 meters above the level of Lake Sanabria.
-The village is named after a primitive monastery, constituted before the 10th century.
+San Martín de Castañeda is located in one of the most beautiful places in Sanabria, on the southern slope of the Sospiaco mountain, some 250 metres above the level of Lake Sanabria.
+The village is named after a primitive monastery, built before the 10th century.

-The Monastery of this village is a national historical-artistic monument since 1931 and was one of the largest religious complexes in the province of Zamora.
-As an artistic monument is a wonderful example of the Romanesque.
-The church of the 12th century is one of the most valuable monuments of the Romanesque in Zamora.
-The temple consists of three naves with large square pillars, with cubic crossing with a Latin cross floor-plan.
-The liturgical east end is formed by an apse and two semicircular smaller apses.
-The current portal of the church is from the sixteenth century and hides the ancient Romanesque one.
-The patron saint is Saint Martin de Tours and his image is preserved inside the temple.
-Another image of great value is the “Virgen de la Peregrinación”(Virgin of the Pilgrimage) that is the patron saint of the town.
-These two images together with the choir-stalls and the renaissance altarpiece form a set of great value.
+The monastery of this village has been a national historic-artistic monument since 1931, and was one of the largest religious complexes in the province of Zamora.
+As an artistic monument it is a marvellous example of Romanesque architecture.
+The 12th century church is one of the most valuable Romanesque monuments in Zamora.
+The church has three naves with large square pillars and a cubic transept.
+It has a Latin cross floor plan.
+The chevet is formed by an apse and two semicircular apses.
+The current façade of the church is from the 16th century and hides the old Romanesque façade.
+The patron saint is Saint Martin of Tours and his image is preserved inside the church.
+Another image of great value is the Virgen de la Peregrinación, which is the patron saint of the village.
+These two images plus the choir stalls and the Renaissance altarpiece form a valuable ensemble.

-From San Martín you can take different routes or conclude them here, which allow us to enjoy the beauty of its surroundings, such as the “Senda de los Monjes” (a path full of stones from the Middle Ages used by monks connecting Ribadelago, San Martín de Castañeda and the east side of the lake), San Martín Cave, Laguna de los Peces, Peña Trevinca, Montalvo and Laguna Acillo, among others.
+One of them is the Senda de los Monjes: a path full of stones from the Middle Ages which was used by the monks and which links Ribadelago, San Martín de Castañeda and the east side of the lake, the cave of San Martín, Laguna de Peces, Peña Trevinca, Montalvo and Laguna el Acillo, among others.

-Santa María (13th century)
+Santa María (12th century)